 This case study provides insight into the physical load while working with these motorized esense patient lifts.

 Practical use of the esense patient lifts at Liberein was monitored in a case study.
 At that time more than 15 lifts were in use.
-Daily work with the patient lifts was analysed with the esense Ergometer:
+At Liberein, daily use of patient lifts was analyzed using the esense Ergometer.
+The results clearly demonstrate the benefits of esense drive support: both peak load and frequency of occurrence were reduced to a safe level.

 Based on ISO/TR 12296 the maximum force used to move mobile equipment should never exceed 20 kg.
 The results of the study at Liberein clearly show the effectiveness of esense drive support.
 Both peak forces and frequency of occurrence are reduced to acceptable and safe levels.

-In conclusion, the physical strain that the healthcare professionals encountered while manoeuvring the esense patient lift is of an acceptable level.
-The forces that are used to transport the client are quite low.
+In conclusion, the physical strain that the healthcare professionals encountered while manoeuvring the esense patient lift strongly decreased.
+The forces that are used to transfer the client are quite low, thanks to the drive wheel.
 Therefore, the risk of physical overload is also low.

 “The days we needed our full body weight to move the patient are history.
 Now we control the lift with just a finger.”